techspec8/Azure-Compute/README.md

 <h2>Deployment and Configuration Steps</h2>

-<b> Begin by naming your resource group (e.g., RG-Lab2).
-Choose a region (e.g., EAST US 2).
-Click 'Review and Create' observe validation, then click 'Create'.
+<b> Begin by naming your Resource Group RG-Lab2.
+Choose a region such as EAST US 2.
+Then, click 'Review and Create' to observe validation, then 'Create' to complete.
 </b>
 <p>
 <img src= https://i.imgur.com/fX1aTAX.png